savsmith/idb/TechnicalDocument.md

 ### Frontend
 * HTML5 - standard markup language we used so that our application could be rendered into intractable/viewable multimedia web pages.

-* CSS3 -style sheet language used to unify the interface of our application in addition to making the look of our interface easy to manage and update.
+* CSS3 - style sheet language used to unify the interface of our application in addition to making the look of our interface easy to manage and update.

 * Javascript - programming language used to make our web application interactive.
 ### Google Cloud Platform